 |

-the envelope" -- for all three phases, even flying in a shallow power-dive
+envelope -- for all three phases, even flying in

 |